-According to DTL research, only 43% of young people identify as ‘traditionally straight’ and 76% of people surveyed believed that sexuality labels are important.
+According to Ditch the Label research, only 43% of young people identify as ‘traditionally straight’ and 76% of people surveyed believed that sexuality labels are important.
 Despite the shift towards a more open and fluid approach to sexuality, LGBT community are still up against a plethora of homophobia, bi-hate and transphobia.

 Find out what they are up against.
 You may have an idea of the extent of homophobia in general society but have a conversation with your friends about their specific lived experiences, the reactions they have come across or homophobic encounters they may have had to endure.
 In doing so, you’re lending an ear to listen, a shoulder to cry on and a friend to stand beside.